 Fewer daylight hours can also mean less exercise for our furry friends.
-Just like the gradual decrease in temperature, less daylight may mean you’re more reluctant to walk your dog or play outside with him as you were when there was more daylight.
-So if your indoor dog isn’t getting as much exercise as he was during spring and summer, you may need to decrease the amount of food fed.
+Just like the gradual decrease in temperature, less daylight may mean you’re more reluctant to walk your dog or play outside with him or her as you were when there was more daylight.
+So if your indoor dog isn’t getting as much exercise as they were during spring and summer, you may need to decrease the amount of food fed.

 And then there are cats